wuegaki/wuegaki.github.io/index.md

 permalink: /
 ---

-I am a Lecturer (~ North American Assistant Professor) in Semantics at University of Edinburgh in the [Department of Linguistics and English Language](https://www.ed.ac.uk/ppls/linguistics-and-english-language) within the [School of Philosophy, Psychology and Language Sciences](https://www.ed.ac.uk/ppls).
+I am a [UKRI Future Leaders Fellow](https://www.ukri.org/our-work/developing-people-and-skills/future-leaders-fellowships/) and Lecturer (~ North American Assistant Professor) in Semantics at University of Edinburgh in the [Department of Linguistics and English Language](https://www.ed.ac.uk/ppls/linguistics-and-english-language) within the [School of Philosophy, Psychology and Language Sciences](https://www.ed.ac.uk/ppls).

-I also serve as the (co-)PI of the following two collaborative research projects:
+I serve as the (co-)PI of the following two collaborative research projects:
 - AHRC/DFG project: **[MECORE: A cross-linguistic investigation of meaning-driven combinatorial restrictions in clausal embedding](https://wuegaki.ppls.ed.ac.uk/mecore/)** (2021-2024)
 - UKRI Future Leaders Fellowship: **[Logic in Semantic Universals](http://www.wataruuegaki.com/flf/)** (2022-2025)
 <!-- - NWO international collaboration project **ModUni: Searching for semantic universals in the modal and attitudinal domains** (2018-2021) -->